amazon-braket/amazon-braket-sdk-python/README.md

 ```

 ### Available Simulators
-Two types of circuit simulators are available: fully managed simulators accessed through the Amazon Braket service, and a local simulator bundled with the Amazon Braket SDK.
+Amazon Braket provides access to two types of simulators: the fully managed simulator, available through the Amazon Braket service, and the local simulator that is part of the Amazon Braket SDK.

-- The fully managed simulators offer high performance circuit simulations, and can handle larger circuits than can be run on user hardware.
-For example, the SV1 state vector simulator used in the above examples will take approximately 1-2 hours to complete to run a 34-qubit, dense, and square (circuit depth = 34) circuit, depending on the type of gates used and other factors.
-For a list of available simulators and their features, consult the Amazon Braket [developer guide](https://docs.aws.amazon.com/braket/latest/developerguide/braket-devices.html).
+- Fully managed simulators offer high-performance circuit simulations.
+These simulators can handle circuits larger than circuits that run on quantum hardware.
+For example, the SV1 state vector simulator shown in the previous examples requires approximately 1 or 2 hours to complete a 34-qubit, dense, and square circuit (circuit depth = 34), depending on the type of gates used and other factors.
+For a list of available simulators and their features, consult the [Amazon Braket Developer Guide](https://docs.aws.amazon.com/braket/latest/developerguide/braket-devices.html).

-- The local simulator included in the Amazon Braket SDK is a circuit simulator implementation that can run circuits locally on user hardware.
-It is well suited for rapid prototyping on small circuits up to 25 qubits, depending on the hardware specifications of your Braket notebook instance or your local environment.
-An example of how to execute the task locally is included in the repo `../examples/local_bell.py`.
+- The Amazon Braket Python SDK includes an implementation of a quantum simulator that can run circuits on your local, classic hardware.
+The local simulator is well suited for rapid prototyping on small circuits up to 25 qubits, depending on the hardware specifications of your Braket notebook instance or your local environment.
+An example of how to execute the task locally is included in the repository `../examples/local_bell.py`.

 ### Debugging logs